beerd7017/java-project-template/README.md

-# Welcome to the New Project Template Repository
+# Welcome to the New Java Project Template Repository

 ## Purpose
 This repository contains a basic project setup for any new Java project and assumes that there will be some kind of database migrations as well.